Techtonica/curriculum/projects/minimal-api-project.md

 You do not need to make HTML or PUG templates for any of these new actions.
 Just use Postman to test them.

 - [ ]  Make a GET route to `/comments/:id` that just returns a single comment, alone.
 Note that in this line, `:id` will refer to the id column of the `comments` table!
 - [ ]  Make a POST route to `/comments/` that makes a new comment.
-Don't worry about URL schemes yet, we'll get to REST tomorrow!
+Don't worry about URL schemes yet, we'll get to REST soon!
 Today, you'll just have to manually send its article_id as part of the request body.
-- [ ]  In your GET route to `/:id` for a single article, add its comments in the json returned
+- [ ]  In your GET route to `/:id` for a single article, add comment data.

 #### Postman